webaverse/docs/docs/dev-guides/13-vroid-studio-import.md

 > <img src="/img/vroid-studio-4-vrm-settings.png" width="40%" alt="VRoid Studio 'VRM Settings' popup" />

-After clicking "OK", you will need to choose a location on your computer to save the exported file to.
+After clicking "OK", you will need to choose a location on your computer to save the new .VRM exported file to.

-## 2. Package your VRM file as an XRPackage

-See [Create your First XRPackage](./2-creating-an-xrpk.md) for full details on how to build your package.